LEGION OF SUPER-HEROES

 Legion: Lost #11 (Mar.
 2001)

 Seeking haven from the xenophobic Progeny, the "pathfinder" Shikari stumbles across the Legion Outpost.
 There she awakens the Tromium-encased Legion, who help her.
-Unbeknownst to the other Legionnaires, Saturn Girl creates a convincing mental duplicate of Apparition because she fears Ultra Boy will come unbalanced.
+Unbeknown to the other Legionnaires, Saturn Girl creates a convincing mental duplicate of Apparition because she fears Ultra Boy will come unbalanced.
 The Legionnaires are unaware that they have been in suspended animation for billions of years.
-NOTE: Shikari appears to be the counterpart to the Earth-0 Legionnaire, Dawnstar.
+NOTE: Shikari appears to be the counterpart to the original Legion member, Dawnstar.
 Her people are called the Kwai.

 Legion: Lost #1 (May 2000)